PeruData/ENAHO/README.md

 Information available from the author at sebastiansardonbisso@gmail.com.
 Suggestions are welcome.

-Here is an example of the information contained performed on the output dataset:
+Here is an example of the information contained on the output dataset:
 ![](images/1_educ.png)